ZaninAndrea/bookNotes/ComputerScienceDistilled.md

 - the knapsack can be solved through divide and conquer: base case: 0 elements to fit.
 To merge solution take the one that maxs the revenue.

 ### Dynamic programming
+Sometimes identical computations are performed multiple times when solving a problem.
+Dynamic programming is identifying repeated subproblems in order to compute them only once

+### Branch and bound
+Find the upper and lower bounds, then discard every option that doesn't fit before doing any calculation.

+## Data
+### Abstract data types
+An Abstract Data Type (ADT) is the specification of a group of operations that make sense for a given data type.

+It allows us to separate the interface from the implementation of the various operations.

+### Common abstractions
+Among the common abstractions:
+- stack
+- queue
+- priority queue (elements have a priority)
+- list
+- sorted list
+- map (aka Dictionary)
+- set (unordered group)

+### Structure
+Data structures define how data is organized in the computer memory.
+Among those:
+- array
+- linked list
+- double linked list
+- tree
+- binary search tree
+- self balancing trees
+- binary heap: like binary trees but the parent node has to be smaller (or greater) than both children.
+Useful to implement priority queues
+- graph
+- hash tables: search is O(1), but it requires a lot of memory.
+They have the issue of hash collisions: 2 items having the same hash, to solve this use a linked list as element of the has table.
+Too many collisions lower the performance

+## Algorithms
+### Sorting
+Quicksort and mergesort are good for not sorted at all datasets Insertion sort is good for almost sorted datasets

+### Search